More Than Love (Con Funk Shun album)

-More Than Love is the fourteenth album by funk band Con Funk Shun, released in 2015 on Shanachie Records.
+More Than Love is the fourteenth studio album by American funk band Con Funk Shun, released on April 28, 2015 on Shanachie Records.

 This album peaked at No. 20 on the US Billboard Top R&B Albums chart.

 Critical reception

 Kimberly C. Roberts of the Philadelphia Tribune wrote, "the band’s first new studio album in more than 20 years, features a quieter, gentler ConFunkShun that updates its signature sound without sounding forced.
 It utilizes the sparse production that is prevalent in today’s tracks, pulling back on the band’s trademark raucous horn licks of the 1970s...it’s the perfect disc to roll with in the car this summer."